oppia/oppia-web-developer-docs/Schemas.md

    }
    ```

-4. **Define schemas for payload arguments and URL query parameter in HANDLER_ARGS_SCHEMAS**
+4. **Define schemas for payload arguments and URL query parameter in `HANDLER_ARGS_SCHEMAS`**

-   * The schemas for payload arguments and URL query parameters are written in HANDLER_ARGS_SCHEMAS in the handler class.
+   * The schemas for payload arguments and URL query parameters are written in the `HANDLER_ARGS_SCHEMAS` class variable in the handler class.
-   * After writing [boilerplate code](#handlers-with-no-arguments) for the HANDLER_ARGS_SCHEMAS, the value corresponding to each request method key (GET/PUT/POST/DELETE) should contain all the payload args and URL query parameters for the corresponding method where each key represents the name of an argument and the corresponding value represents its schema. **Note**: While writing boilerplate code, make sure to remove the request keys which do not correspond to any request method in the handler class.
+   * After writing [boilerplate code](#handlers-with-no-arguments) for the `HANDLER_ARGS_SCHEMAS`, the value corresponding to each request method key (GET/PUT/POST/DELETE) should be a dictionary containing all the payload args and URL query parameters for the corresponding method.
+Each key of this dictionary should represent the name of an argument, and the corresponding value should be its schema. **Note**: While writing boilerplate code, make sure to remove the request keys which do not correspond to any request method in the handler class.

-   Example:  Let ```username``` be an argument passed to the delete request method of a handler class.
+   Example:  Let `username` be an argument passed to the delete request method of a handler class.
 Then, the schema for the delete request method should look like:

    ```python
    HANDLER_ARGS_SCHEMAS = {